-- 7.1 In accordance with the Audit and Account Regulations 2015 which came into force on 1 April 2015, The Authority must ensure that it has a sound system of internal control which: - a) facilitates the effective exercise of its functions and the achievement of its aims and objectives, - b) ensures that the financial and operational management of the authority is effective; and - c) includes effective arrangements for the management of risk. - 7.2 The Authority is also responsible for conducting each financial year a review of effectiveness of the system of internal control. - 7.3 The Corporate Director of Resources (S151) Officer is responsible for the proper administration of the Council's financial affairs.
-This includes responsibility for maintaining and reviewing Financial Regulations and Financial Procedure Rules, to ensure they remain fit for purpose, submitting any additions or changes necessary to the Audit Committee for approval and reporting, where appropriate, breaches of the Regulations to the Cabinet and/or the Council. - 7.4 The Corporate Director of Resources (S151 Officer) also has responsibility for: - overseeing the implementation and monitoring the operation of the Code of Corporate Governance; - maintaining and updating the Code in the light of latest guidance on best practice; - reporting annually to the Corporate Management Team and to Members on compliance with the Code and any changes that may be necessary to maintain it and ensure effectiveness in practice
+- 7.1 In accordance with the Accounts and Audit Regulations 2015, the Authority must ensure that it has a sound system of internal control which: - a) facilitates the effective exercise of its functions and the achievement of its aims and objectives, - b) ensures that the financial and operational management of the authority is effective; and - c) includes effective arrangements for the management of risk. - 7.2 The Authority is also responsible for conducting each financial year a review of effectiveness of the system of internal control. - 7.3 The Corporate Director of Resources (S151) Officer is responsible for the proper administration of the Council's financial affairs.
+This includes responsibility for maintaining and reviewing Financial Regulations and Financial Procedure Rules, to ensure they remain fit for purpose, submitting any additions or changes necessary to the Audit Committee for approval and reporting, where appropriate, breaches of the Regulations to the Cabinet and/or the Council.

-- 7.5 Wyre Council's Internal Audit Service, via a specific responsibility assigned to the Head of Governance (Chief Internal Auditor) is required to provide an independent and objective opinion to the Authority on its risk management, governance and internal control environment.
-The Chief Internal Auditor's Annual report for 2014/15 concluded that the Council continues to maintain an effective control environment. - 7.6 The review of compliance with the governance framework has involved a review of the latest position on the core principles by the Corporate Director of Resources (Section 151 Officer), the Head of Governance (Chief Internal Auditor) and the Audit Committee.
+- 7.4 The Corporate Director of Resources (S151 Officer) also has responsibility for: - overseeing the implementation and monitoring the operation of the Code of Corporate Governance; - maintaining and updating the Code in the light of latest guidance on best practice; - reporting annually to the Corporate Management Team and to Members on compliance with the Code and any changes that may be necessary to maintain it and ensure effectiveness in practice - 7.5 Wyre Council's Internal Audit Service, via a specific responsibility assigned to the Head of Governance (Chief Internal Auditor) is required to provide an independent and objective opinion to the Authority on its risk management, governance and internal control environment.
+The Chief Internal Auditor's Annual report for 2015/16 concluded that the Council has an adequate and effective control environment. - 7.6 The review of compliance with the governance framework has involved a review of the latest position on the core principles by the Corporate Director of Resources (Section 151 Officer), the Head of Governance (Chief Internal Auditor) and the Audit Committee.